otrv4/otrv4/otrv4.md

 Message type (BYTE)
   The message has type 0x0F.

+Prekey Message Indentifier (INT)
+  A prekey message id used for local retrieval.

 Prekey owner's instance tag (INT)
   The instance tag of the client that created the prekey.